Kingdom of Denmark

 Public Affairs Counselor--Christopher Fitzgerald

-Chief, Office of Defense Cooperation--Eric B. Fleming, USAF
+Chief, Office of Defense Cooperation--Col. Edwin E. Noble, USAF

 Drug Enforcement Agency--Thomas P. Bigoness